Persuasions #7, 1985 Pages 14-15

 More than one critic has noted that Emma may be read as a mystery story, pure and simple.
 Hints, deftly woven into the fabric of the novel, can easily pass unnoticed, so that each re-reading yields one more delighted, “Of course—why did I never notice that before?”

 Perhaps modern readers miss it because they forget the conventions governing the naming of daughters in Jane Austen’s world.
-The first girl was properly named for the mother; thus Jane’s older sister bore the name of Cassandra, and their couse Jane Cooper was named for her mother, Mrs. Austen’s sister Jane Leigh.
+The first girl was properly named for the mother; thus Jane’s older sister bore the name of Cassandra, and their cousin Jane Cooper was named for her mother, Mrs. Austen’s sister Jane Leigh.

 As Jane Austen’s novels move away from the early burlesques, we find the convention more and more strictly observed.
 Miss Frances Ward becomes the mother of Fanny Price, and Miss Maria Ward’s first daughter is Maria Bertram.
 Lady Elizabeth Elliot, dead before Persuasion opens, has given her own name to her oldest daughter, and Jane Bates has left Jane Fairfax.
-Isabelle Woodhouse’s oldest daughter is Bella, and poor Miss Taylor that was, referred to as Anne or Anna, names her infant, Anna Weston.
+Isabella Woodhouse’s oldest daughter is Bella, and poor Miss Taylor that was, referred to as Anne or Anna, names her infant, Anna Weston.

 Lady Susan follows the rule, for her daughter Frederica bears the middle name of Susanna.
 Even an illegitimate child carries her mother’s name, witness Colonel Brandon’s lost love, his cousin Eliza Williams, whose daughter Eliza is eventually seduced and abandoned by Willoughby.